1pharaxh/AISTONKS/README.md

 DISCLAIMER: This project is only for "educational-purpose" PLEASE DO NOT use this project as any financial tool!

-# Find this  project is hosted on:
+# Find this  project on:
 http://aistonkss.herokuapp.com/

 # Demonstration